Bolatbek1104/Cooking-AI/README.md

 - Streaming AI responses, so text appears in real time
 - Chat history stored in SQLite
 - Recipe cards with generated food images
+- Fridge photo analysis — upload a photo of your fridge and the agent identifies ingredients and suggests dishes
 - Simple web UI built with Flask templates, CSS, and JavaScript

 ## Agent Flow

-1. User profiling
-   The agent asks for cooking skill level, allergies or restrictions, available tools, and time.
+1. **User profiling** — The agent asks for cooking skill level, allergies or restrictions, available tools, and time.

-2. Dish options
-   After the profile is complete, the user gives ingredients.
+2. **Dish options** — After the profile is complete, the user gives ingredients or uploads a fridge photo.
 The agent suggests 3 to 5 possible dishes instead of immediately generating one recipe.

-3. Recipe generation
-   The user selects one dish card.
+3. **Recipe generation** — The user selects one dish card.
 The agent creates a full recipe adapted to the user's profile.

-4. Follow-up
-   The user can ask for substitutions, faster versions, scaling, or cooking help.
+4. **Follow-up** — The user can ask for substitutions, faster versions, scaling, or cooking help.

 ## Why This Is An AI Agent